ScadeBlock/QSEngine/README.md

 #!!
 WARNING: QSEngine on Beta version!
 You can help me for develop this Engine!
 # QSEngine
 A canvas engine make by flask and pillow in python.
-It's make a image from server than send it to user
+It's make a image from server then send it to user
 # Document
 .JS File
 This is a example of JS(QJS) file: